Ukrainian Orthodox Church of the USA: Renouncing autocephaly and joining the Metropolia of the Ecumenical Patriarchate

-On October 6, 2007, the 18th Regular Sobor of the UOC-USA nominated Hieromonk Daniel as Bishop-Elect for the UOC of the USA.
-On January 9, 2008, Patriarch Bartholomew and the Great and Holy Synod of Constantinople formally elected and ritually included Archimandrite Daniel in the Diptychs of Holy Orthodoxy as titular Bishop of Pamphilon.
-Bishop Daniel was consecrated as bishop in May 2008, at St. Vladimir Ukrainian Orthodox Cathedral, Parma, OH.
+On October 6, 2007, the 18th Regular Sobor of the UOC-USA nominated Hieromonk Daniel as bishop-elect for the UOC of the USA.
+On January 9, 2008, Patriarch Bartholomew and the Great and Holy Synod of Constantinople formally elected and ritually included Archimandrite Daniel in the diptychs as titular bishop of Pamphilon.
+Bishop Daniel was consecrated as bishop in May 2008, at St. Vladimir Ukrainian Orthodox Cathedral in Parma, Ohio.